Your browser is out of date

 Below are products and services designed for bariatric procedures that are available to assist your ASC.

-Randomized controlled trials suggest compared to routine care, titrating anesthetic depth during TIVA using processed electroencephalography (pEEG) can reduce the amount of IV anesthesia used.9 The BIS™ monitoring system offers meaningful information you need to individualize and optimize anesthetic dosage — for the best possible outcome.10View more information
+Randomized controlled trials suggest compared to routine care, titrating anesthetic depth during TIVA using processed electroencephalography (pEEG) can reduce the amount of IV anesthesia used.9 The BIS™ monitoring system offers meaningful information you need to individualize and optimize anesthetic dosage — for the best possible outcome.10View more procedural support

-The next generation McGRATH™ MAC video laryngoscope features enhanced optics and is durable for routine use — so your first attempt is your best.
+The next generation McGRATH™ MAC video laryngoscope is an enhanced, more robust device, designed to be durable and used throughout the day.
 Add McGRATH™ to your ASC to make your first attempt your best.View more information

 The most common adverse events experienced during clinical studies include pain at implant sites, new pain, lead migration, infection, technical or device problems, adverse change in bowel or voiding function, and undesirable stimulation or sensations.
 Any of these may require additional surgery or cause return of symptoms.